 Lead came has a service life of 100-120 years under normal atmospheric conditions.
 Extreme temperature cycles and atmospheric pollution may act to shorten the life of the lead.
-Listed below are symptoms of stained glass in need of repair.
+Several symptoms that show stained glass needs repairing are listed below.

 Symptoms of Lead Came Failure

 Brittle Lead.
-Lead came becomes increasingly brittle with age and is the primary reason that the life expectancy of stained glass is estimated at 100-120 years.
-Cracks in the soldered joinery of the lead are a good indicator that the lead is nearing the end of its serviceable life.
+Lead came becomes increasingly brittle with age, and brittleness comprises the primary reason for stained glass’ 100-120 year life-expectancy.
+Cracks in the lead’s soldered joinery provide a good indication of the lead nearing the end of its serviceable life.

 Out-of-plane Bowing of stained glass is a progressive failure of the lead structure of the window.
 Bowing can lead to broken lead joints and broken glass which further weaken the window.
 Causes can range from inadequate bracing and support to improper glazing techniques during the initial crafting of the window.

-Oxidization presents as a crusty scale on the surface of the lead.
-Once formed, it continued to etch away the surface of the lead much like corrosion in steel.
+Oxidization appears as a crusty scale on the surface of the lead.
+Once a scale has formed, it continues to etch away the surface of the lead (much like corrosion in steel).